Agoric/documentation/main/guides/orchestration/getting-started/contract-walkthrough/cross-chain-swap.md

 export const start = withOrchestration(contract);
 ```

-Defines the `start` function of the contract that is returned by a call to `withOrchestration` with  [`contract` function above](#contract-function) as a parameter.
+Defines the `start` function of the contract that is returned by a call to `withOrchestration` with  [`contract` function](#contract-function) as a parameter.
 In essence `contract` function is the entry point or `start` function of this contract with some orchestration setup.